Facebook pixel Faculty Involvement | Pepperdine University | Pepperdine Community Skip to main content

 Courses that show mastery of a particular outcome in the curriculum map are given special attention because assessment is normally done at this level

-After instructors are identified, the assessment team or the academic director asks these instructors to conduct assessment in their courses
+After instructors are identified, the assessment team cc's the Program Chair asks identified instructors to conduct assessment in their courses

 The instructor responds to either agree to do assessment or to either create a new assignment to address the outcome or identify another outcome and assignment to assess

-The assessment team then creates the assignment in LiveText and notifies the instructor that they are set up to assess
+The assessment team then creates the assessment in our Assessment Management System and notifies the instructor that they are set up to assess